Enhanced Outreach and Employment Services for Ex-Service Members

 Sector Partnership Training Grant (SESP) Makes a Big Finish

-In January of 2010, the North Carolina Department of Commerce’s Division of Workforce Solutions embarked on a unique challenge.
+In January of 2010, the N.C.
+Division of Workforce Solutions embarked on a unique challenge.
 Their mission was to turn “green into gold.”

-Four regional teams representing six Local Area Workforce Development Boards and comprised of 38 rural counties participated in this sector initiative.
+Four regional teams, representing six Workforce Development Boards and 38 rural counties, participated in this sector initiative.
 Lumber River Workforce Development Board, Region Q Workforce Development Board, Northeastern Workforce Board, High Country Workforce Development Board, Region C Workforce Board and Western Piedmont Workforce Board participated in the three-year initiative.
 The teams represented training and certification in the areas of weatherization, solar voltaic installation, sustainable agriculture or green construction and deconstruction.

-For additional information about the SESP grant, contact Janice Ivey with the Division of Workforce Solutions, email@example.com.
+For more information about the SESP grant, contact Janice Ivey at firstname.lastname@example.org.